 Step 6: Finish Assembling Nesting Box.

 Drill a couple 1/4″ holes in the PVC pipe or coffee can for drainage.
 Next insert the PVC pipe, coffee can, or equivalent between the two sides of the birdhouse.
 Then insert the threaded rod.
 The threaded rod not only holds the PVC pipe in place, but it also provide a perch.
 Optionally, cover the exposed threaded rod with a wooden dowel.
+By removing the threaded rod, you can access and clean out your birdhouse.
+Find more information on cleaning your birdhouse.

 Step 7.
 Paint or finish your birdhouse.